Phase diagram of rotating Bose-Einstein condensates trapped in power-law and hard-wall potentials: Phase diagram - Discontinuous transitions

-Equation (\ref{eqq}) defines straight lines on the $\Omega - g$ plane, which constitute part of the phase diagram we are looking for; see the straight lines in Figs.\,1 and 3.
+Equation (\ref{eqq}) defines straight lines on the $\Omega - g$ plane, which constitute part of the phase diagram we are looking for; see the solid (red) lines, in Figs.\,1 and 3, which are given by Eq.\,(\ref{eqq}), and correspond to discontinuous transitions.
+The dotted (black) curves shown in the same figures correspond to continuous transitions and are analysed in Sec.\,IV.
 Clearly, the state with some given $m = m_0$ is stable in the range $\Omega_{m_0-1,m_0} < \Omega < \Omega_{m_0, m_0+1}$.

 We now turn to the limit of rapid rotation, where $m \gg 1$.
 Regarding the term that involves $\lambda$,

 Also, regarding the interaction term, since

 one finds that